Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 #### Pinephone specific

-- Sometimes (!) on very low brightness setting screen blinks and can even be completely dead!
+- Somewhat rarely; on low and moderate brightness settings, screen blinks and can even be completely black!
+Due to low battery?
+Random?
-- **What?** wifi hw switch doesn't work when device is already on.
+- **What?!** wifi hw switch doesn't work when device is already on (i.e. wifi is always "on").
-- LED is sometimes blinking but unclear why, where is notification?
+- LED is often blinking but unclear why, where is notification?
+Also sometimes I get notification which just says it should enter suspend now?
 - **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
 - Calling issues, screen blanks often (easy fix?), somewhat poor 4G call sound, calling someone's voice mail sometimes quiet.
 - Camera is sometimes not discovered